Chart Color Schemes

 AreaSearch analysis indicates Highland Park maintains employment conditions that align with national benchmarks

-Conversely, agriculture, forestry & fishing has limited presence with only 0.3% employment compared to the region's 4.5%.
-The area appears to offer limited local employment opportunities as indicated by the Census working population vs resident population count.
-Over a 12-month period, employment increased by 2.1% while labour force grew by 2.0%, keeping the unemployment rate relatively stable.
-This contrasts with Rest of Qld where employment rose by 1.7%, labour force grew by 2.1%, and unemployment rose by 0.3 percentage points.
-State-level data up to 25-Nov shows Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
-Job and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Highland Park.
-These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
-Applying these projections to Highland Park's employment mix suggests local employment should increase by approximately 6.5% over five years and 13.5% over ten years, although these are simple extrapolations for illustrative purposes and do not account for localised population projections.
+Over a 12-month period ending September 2025, employment increased by 2.2%, and labour force grew by 2.1%, keeping unemployment relatively stable at 4.1%.
+This contrasts with Rest of Qld's 1.7% employment growth, 2.1% labour force growth, and 0.3 percentage point unemployment rate increase.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Highland Park.
+These projections suggest national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Highland Park's employment mix indicates local employment should increase by 6.5% over five years and 13.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.

 Frequently Asked Questions - Employment